- PRAIRIE DOG BIOLOGY

 LOW PROFILE SOUND REPELLERS ^

 For a more “discreet” installment, our line of sonic sound ground stake repellers is probably your best bet for long term control.
 Once installed, you’ll be able to keep away prairie dogs for good.
 We feature two units; one is strong enough to use as a barrier along property lines to keep foraging prairie dogs looking for homes away from your yard.
 The second unit is much stronger incorporating ultra sound along with the standard vibration and sound our basic unit provides.
-But the deluxe unit is strong enough to be used directly in active prairie dog dens so you can actually chase them off your property.
+But the deluxe unit is strong enough to be used directly in active prairie dog dens so you can actually chase them off your property when used with the gas sticks below.

 There are lots of these units on the market these days but most are under powered and won’t be strong enough to handle the job when it comes to prairie dogs.
 But the science is proven.
 Basically ground burrowing animals like prairie dogs will avoid dirt under construction or where they hear ongoing “noise”.
 For this reason, devices which intentionally send out sound waves can be used to both chase away prairie dogs and keep them from entering your property in the first place.